ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 ###Collection of the raw data

-For the scope of this project raw data means [HARUS data set zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+For the scope of this project raw data means [HARUS data set zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

+Raw data was collected as a part of R-processing (for more see [README}(https://github.com/ksihja/datasciencecoursera/blob/master/GettingAndCleaningData/README.md).

 ###Notes on the original (raw) data
 Some additional notes (if avaialble, otherwise you can leave this section out).